tier4/AWSIM/docs/DeveloperGuide/Tutorials/CreateAPCDFromMesh/index.md

     ![vehicle camera transform](vehicle_camera_transform.gif)

 ### Setup Vehicle Sensors [RGL]
+This part of the tutorial shows how to add a LiDAR Sensor using [RGL](https://github.com/RobotecAI/RobotecGPULidar).

+!!! warning "RGL Scene Manager"
+    Please make sure that `RGLSceneManager` is added to the scene.
+    For more details and instruction how to do it please visit [this tutorial page](../AddANewScene/AddASceneManager/).

 1. Create an empty `Sensors` *GameObject* as a child of the `Vehicle` *Object*.

     ![add sensors object](point_cloud_mapping_add_sensors.gif)